MNLobago/EcoWise/ChatBotEvaluation/LLM_Evaluation/README.md

 This repository contains Python notebooks and scripts for evaluating and scoring AI-generated responses using Google's Generative AI models.
 The main focus is on processing CSV files and generating insights based on the evaluation of model outputs.

+## Model Evaluation Files

+The following CSV files contain the evaluation results for different model versions.
+Each file includes scores and insights from the evaluations based on the Generative AI models.

+- **`Final_evaluated_1.csv`**: Scores and insights for **Model Version 1**.
+This version's evaluation incorporated LLM (Gemini 1.5 Flash) feedback to refine response accuracy and relevance.
+- **`Final_evaluated_2.csv`**: Scores and insights for **Model Version 2**.
+Similar to Version 1, this evaluation utilized LLM feedback to assess performance and ensure comprehensive analysis.
+- **`Final_evaluated_3.csv`**: Scores and insights for **Model Version 3**.
+This last version also brought LLM evaluation into consideration, allowing for a consistent scoring methodology across all models.

 ### Contents

 1. **Notebooks**